markschl/uvsnake/README.md

 ## `uvsnake` script

-There is a simple script that runs Snakemake with a few default options to save some typing, but otherwise behaves exactly like Snakemake.
+There is a simple script that runs Snakemake with a few default options to save some typing, but otherwise *behaves exactly like Snakemake*.
 It becomes especially useful on clusters (see below).

 We first need to download the script (UNIX):